alk0x1/alk0x1.github.io/_posts/2023-12-06-traits-simplified.markdown

 }
 ```

-Overall, traits provide a powerful and flexible mechanism for achieving polymorphic behavior in Rust.
+So as we see, traits provide a powerful and flexible mechanism for achieving polymorphic behavior in Rust.
 They combine the best of object-oriented and functional programming paradigms, enabling developers to write clean, reusable, and performant code.